 How To Talk To Your Child About Terrorism

-News of recent terrorist attacks will have frightened many children and young people, but parents have the added dilemma of how to explain such things to their children.
+News of recent terrorist attacks will have frightened many people, but parents have the added dilemma of how to explain such things to their children.

 The NSPCC’s advice for any child or young person upset and anxious in light of this news is for them to talk to a trusted adult, be it a parent, teacher or Childline.